cegea/heating_datalogger/README.md

 Just a Raspberry Pi (I´m usign the oldest model):
 It does the following:
 * Load the firmware into the Arduino.
-* Read the data from the serial port.
+* Read data from the serial port.
-* Save the data to a CSV file.
+* Save data to a CSV file.
 * Allow SSH or VNC to debbug remotely and send the CSV file anywhere (rigth now my laptop).

 # What to improve.